 #1 - Not Eating Enough Calories

-It's essential to eat the best types of fats (e.g., avocados, MCT oil, chia seeds, etc.), and comprise about 85% of our total daily calories of healthy sources of fat to thrive on a ketogenic diet.
+It's essential to eat the best types of fats like avocados, MCT oil and chia seeds, to fill out about 85% of our total daily calories on good fats, to thrive on a ketogenic diet.

 Release the fallacy that misery-inducing levels of calorie restriction are required to release body fat quickly and consistently.
 Embrace the keto way of life, and you'll soon find yourself eating more intuitively with less focus on counting every single calorie consumed.